 The ending also seemed unbearably melancholy.
 The fantasy genre is filled with immortals and fountains of youth.
 But never have I encountered any as isolated and alone as the Tucks.
 The idea that they live on after the end of the book indefinitely, unable to ever really connect with anyone in a proper sense, is crushing.

 That is not to say that Tuck Everlasting lacks charm.
 The story goes by quickly and is often quite fun.
 Babbitt clearly wanted to say specific things with the story about life–eternal or not.
 Which she did.
 It’s just that the particular devices she used to make her points made parts of the book problematic.

 *In the movie adaptation Winnie is actually fifteen instead of ten.
 I saw trailers for the movie before reading the book which might have created a bias, but it just makes more sense to me with Winnie being a few years older.

-Possible Pairings: The Homeward Bounders by Diana Wynne Jones, Snowfall by K. M. Peyton, It Wasn’t Always Like This by Joy Preble, Lily’s Ghosts by Laura Ruby, Stargirl by Jerry Spinelli
+Possible Pairings: The Ten Thousand Doors of January by Alix E. Harrow, The Homeward Bounders by Diana Wynne Jones, Everything All at Once by Katrina Leno, Snowfall by K. M. Peyton, It Wasn’t Always Like This by Joy Preble, Lily’s Ghosts by Laura Ruby, Stargirl by Jerry Spinelli